skorokithakis/stavros-notes/content/ardupilot/tuning-the-tecs.md

 - [ ] Set `LIM_PITCH_MIN=-4500` (centidegrees) or something similarly low.
   This is the minimum pitch you'll be achieving in FBWA, and you don't want to be limited by this either.
 - [ ] Set `THR_PASS_STAB=1` to avoid mapping your throttle to a curve in some modes.
 This is important because you want a raw (non-remapped) throttle value when measuring.
+- [ ] Add the airspeed and pitch angle elements to the OSD so you can actually take the measurements.

 ### In the field